-Benedicta Arts Center (BAC) and Stephen B. Humphrey Theater (SBH)
+BENEDICTA ARTS CENTER (BAC) AND STEPHEN B. HUMPHREY THEATER (SBH)

-All employees are welcome to attend the performances at the BAC and the SBH Theater and to view Gallery exhibitions at the BAC and SJU Art Centers.
+All employees of the College of Saint Benedict and Saint John's University are welcome to attend the performances at the BAC and the SBH Theater and to view Gallery exhibitions at the Benedicta Arts Center and Saint John's University Art Centers.

 Many of the events are not ticketed and open to the public free of charge.
-For most CSB/SJU Fine Arts Series events to which tickets are sold, an employee may obtain two reduced tickets per event.
+For most College of Saint Benedict/Saint John's University Fine Arts Series events to which tickets are sold, each College of Saint Benedict or Saint John's University employee may obtain two (2) half-price tickets per event upon presentation of a current ID card.

-In recognition of the Sisters of the Order of Saint Benedict and members of the Monastery at the Order of Saint Benedict, Fine Arts Programming will provide one complimentary ticket per CSB/SJU Fine Arts Series event to members of the religious communities.
+In recognition of the financial contribution of the Sisters of the Order of Saint Benedict and members of the monastery at the Order of Saint Benedict toward the construction of the Benedicta Arts Center, the College of Saint Benedict and Saint John's University Fine Arts Programming will provide one (1) complimentary ticket per College of Saint

-When an event is sponsored by an organization other than the Fine Arts Programming, the employee discount or complimentary tickets for religious community members may not be available.
+Benedict/Saint John's University Fine Arts Series event to members of the monastic communities upon presentation of a current ID card.

-For further ticket and event information about the BAC and SBH Theater, please contact the BAC Information Office at extension 5777.
+When an event is sponsored by an organization other than the College of Saint Benedict/Saint John's University Fine Arts Programming, the employee discount or complimentary tickets for monastic community members may not be available.
+For further ticket and event information about the BAC and SBH Theater, please contact the Information Offices at 363-5777 or 363-3577.